Australian Lyme?

 There has been no epidemiological study or surveillance mechanism established.

-No investment into research on Lyme disease, its causative agent or its aetiology occurred in Australia for twenty years.
+No investment into research on Lyme disease, its causative agent or its aetiology occurred in Australia for twenty years, until the 2016 Senate Inquiry.
 In that time, seven new Borrelia genospecies were isolated internationally.

 The Lyme Disease Association of Australia has been collecting anecdotal information from patients identifying with Lyme disease.
 These patients have a confirmed diagnosis of Lyme by a doctor.